Uruguay: Nazi eagle from German warship wreck must be sold, court rules | DW | 21.06.2019

 Germany had previously said it was against the commercialization of any symbols of the Nazi regime, but would support the presentation of the eagle within a proper historical context such as a museum.

-The Admiral Graf Spee, halfway between a battleship and cruiser, combined speed and firepower to make state of the art for its time.
+The Admiral Graf Spee, halfway between a battleship and cruiser, combined speed and firepower, and was the state of the art for its time.

 Private investors with the backing of the Uruguay government undertook salvage work in 2004 to remove the heavy cruiser from the River Plate as the wreck posed a hazard to shipping lanes.